 Jan.
 21, 2010: The Supreme Court rules parts of Senator Feingold’s campaign finance reforms unconstitutional as part of the Citizens United ruling.
 Over the years his reforms have proven an abject failure.

 1990s and 2000s: Senator Feingold goes on to honor that pledge for three terms in Washington, building his career on his reputation for rejecting outside money, railing against lobbyists, and pushing for campaign finance reform.
 His legislative proposals include requiring that Senate candidates raise more than half their money from their home states, and restricting political action committees.
-He also once told outside groups like the Democratic Senatorial Campaign Committee to “get the
+He also once told outside groups like the

 Aug.
 28, 1992: Senator Feingold says in a Democrat primary debate his promise was forever, saying “I’m making a pledge for the future.”